The Homotopy Braces Formality Morphism: Several combinatorial operads given by graphs

 satisfying certain compatibility relations.
 More precisely, $D_1$ is already determined by the second condition, and so are $m_{kl}$ for $k$ or $l$ equal to zero by the third.
 A \emph{braces algebra} structure on $V$ is a $\op B_\infty$-structure such that $m_{kl}=0$ for $k>1$.
 The operad $\Br$ is the operad governing braces algebra structures.
 By the above description, $\Br$ is generated by operations

 The conditions above lead to following set of relations in $\Br$.

-Here the first two equations come from the compatibility of the differential with the product.
-The second is required to hold for $n'\geq 2$ only.
-The third equation is the associativity of the product.
+Here the first equation states that the differential squares to zero.
+The next two equations come from the compatibility of the differential with the product.
+The third equation is required to hold for $n'\geq 2$ only.
+The fourth equation is the associativity of the product.

 \begin{ex} The Hochschild complex of any $A_\infty$-algebra is a $\Br$-algebra with the well known formulas